This page contains information, rules, and procedures for Drake Law School final exams.

 See instructions for installing and using the exam software.

 Spring 2019 Exam Schedule

 Before the Exams

-- Your exam number will be emailed to you, but is also available in Cartwright Hall, Room 128 and will be on your exam packet.
+- Your exam number will be emailed to you, but is also available in the Gorsche Student Services Suite in Cartwright Hall and will be on your exam packet.
 This is the only number you should place on your exams.
 All students receive a new exam number each semester.
 Do not guess your exam number.
 Do not use an exam number from a previous semester.